Khaled1771/TheUltimate-CI-CD/Jenkins/readme.md

 ## Next Steps

-Once your Jenkins pipeline is set up and running successfully:
+Once your Jenkins CI pipeline is set up and running successfully:

-1. Customize the pipeline for your specific workflow needs
-2. Configure webhooks for automatic pipeline triggers on code changes
+1. Ensure your Docker images are being correctly pushed to Docker Hub
-3. Proceed to the [Kubernetes directory](../Kubernetes/) to set up the deployment manifests
+2. Proceed to the [Kubernetes directory](../Kubernetes/) to set up ArgoCD for continuous delivery
+3. Configure the ArgoCD application to watch your Docker image for updates
+4. Set up monitoring by following the instructions in the [Monitoring directory](../Monitoring/)